IkdanYT/Legal/Terms of Service.md

 ## Contact

-Email mishalhossin20@gmail.com with any Terms of Service questions.
+Email ikdan@ikdan.ru with any Terms of Service questions.